halfbackflip/cyber_blog/_posts/2021-04-10-Software-and-Hardware-Development-Security.markdown

 A glossary of all the terms, acronyms and slang I run across for this chapter.

 <table>
-{% for item in site.data.softwareandhardwaredevelopmentsecurity.csv %}
+{% for item in site.data.softwaresecurity %}
     <tr>
         <td>{{item.Term}}</td>
         <td>{{item.Definition}}</td>